T-Z-N/Digital-Twin-With-Ros2-and-Omniverse/README.md

 This repository contains code for creating a digital twin using ROS2 and Omniverse.
 The project controls two different LED lamps with an ultrasonic sensor, which is wired to a Raspberry Pi 4.

-## Requirements
+## Hardware Requirements

-- ROS2 Foxy
 - Raspberry Pi 4
+- Micro SD Card(For Ubuntu 20.04)
-- Ultrasonic sensor
+- Ultrasonic sensor HC-SR04
 - 2 LED lamps
+- 330 Ohm Resistors(400 Ohm is also okey)

 ## Screenshots